Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, which matters if your import-export operation uses vehicles for local pickup, delivery, or transfer.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documentation should be ready during the quote and placement process.
+- Most commercial leases in New Mexico require proof of general liability coverage, so lease documentation should be ready during the quote and placement process.

 - Coverage terms should be reviewed for inland marine protection when tools, mobile property, or equipment are moved between a warehouse, customs clearance location, or distribution center district.